 Cricket is game requiring explosive bursts of power followed by periods of relative inactivity, meaning that warming up is an essential part of any cricketer’s preparations.
-From a pre-match warm up, to keeping warm during the game, and a post-game warm-down, cricketers should not neglect warm-up and stretching if they are going to stay fit and injury free.
+From a pre-match warm up, to a post-game warm-down, cricketers should not neglect these preparations if they are going to stay fit and injury free.

 So, you could say that cricketers need to both warm up and stay warm to avoid injury.
 The benefits of a warm-up are generally thought to have been lost within 30 minutes of inactivity, so with long hours in the field, it becomes even more important for cricketers to constantly keep their muscles warm.

 Any cricket warm-up should start with around five minutes of gentle activity such as walking or jogging.
 This will raise the heart rate and get the circulation going as well as raising the body temperature and gradually warming the muscles.
 You should do this to the point that you start to perspire.

 Once the muscles are warmed up you can include some stretching.
 For cricketers, emphasis should be placed on stretching the lower back, shoulders, hamstrings and calf muscles, this doesn’t mean you should neglect the rest of the muscles- as to do so consistently would lead to an imbalance in the body.
 You should spend around 10 minutes on this part of the warm-up.

 The warm-up could also then involve some cricket specific warm-up drills such as nets, running between the wickets or even catching practice.
 It’s important not to let your body cool back down again, so make sure you are always on the move, even if it’s just jogging on the spot.